fer15hdez/Note/JS/js.md

 any other value 	true

 ### Operator
-The exponentiation operator a ** b raises a to the power of b. alert( 2 ** 2 ); // 2² = 4
+The exponentiation operator a ** b raises 'a' to the power of 'b'. alert( 2 ** 2 ); // 2² = 4

+***unary + ***
+- The plus operator + applied to a single value, doesn’t do anything to numbers.
+But if the operand is not a number, the unary plus converts it into a number.
+- It actually does the same thing as Number(...), but is shorter.
+// Converts non-numbers
+alert( +true ); // 1
+alert( +"" );   // 0

 ### Root of a number
 alert( 4 ** (1/2) ); // 2 (power of 1/2 is the same as a square root)
 alert( 8 ** (1/3) ); // 2 (power of 1/3 is the same as a cubic root)